-RIP Big Pun (November 10, 1971 – February 7, 2000)
+Today in Hip-Hop: R.I.P.
+Big Pun (November 10, 1971 – February 7, 2000)

-On this day, February 7, in hip-hop history…
+On this day, Feb.
+7, in hip-hop history…

-Superstar rapper Big Pun died from a fatal heart attack.
+Superstar rapper Big Pun died from a fatal heart attack on Feb.
+7, 2000.
 He was one of his generation’s most gifted lyricists.
-Big Pun broke through in 1998 with the release of his celebrated debut album, Capital Punishment.
-It would be his 1997 single “I’m Not A Player” produced by Minnesota that would help Pun attract the attention of Loud Records.
+Born Christopher Rios, Big Pun broke through in 1998 with the release of his celebrated debut album, Capital Punishment.
+It would be his 1997 single “I’m Not a Player” produced by Minnesota that would help Pun attract the attention of Loud Records.

-Big Pun was supposed to appear with Terror Squad cohort Fat Joe on “Saturday Night Live” two days earlier, but at 698 pounds, it was increasingly difficult for him to get around.
-His second album, “Yeeeah Baby” was released a couple months after his death.
+Big Pun was supposed to appear with Terror Squad cohort Fat Joe on Saturday Night Live two days earlier, but at 698 pounds, it was increasingly difficult for him to get around.
+His second album, Yeeeah Baby was released a couple months after his death.